 The European Film Festival Taiwan has been organised annually since 2005.
-It started from a classical film festival profile: 35 mm film format, public advertising, and tickets sales, and evolved into today's format of utilising free of charge DVD screenings at universities, local government and cultural centres.
-Currently there are 17 films being screened in 30 venues with a total of 438 screening in 15 cities all across Taiwan.
-The EFFT not only showcases the rich, diverse cultures of the European countries, but also offers Taiwanese movie goers an excellent opportunity to enjoy free European movies from different countries.
+It started from a classical film festival profile: 35 mm film format, public advertising, and tickets sales, and evolved into today's format of using free of charge DVD screenings at universities, local governments and cultural centres.
+In 2015, there were 17 films being screened in 30 venues with a total of 438 screenings in 15 cities all across Taiwan.
+The TEFF not only showcases the rich, diverse cultures of the European countries, but also offers Taiwanese movie goers an excellent opportunity to enjoy free European movies from different countries.

-The European Economic and Trade Office started to take part in the Taipei International Book Exhibition (TIBE), one of the largest book fairs both in Asia and in the Chinese speaking world, since 2013 by hosting an EU pavilion.
-The objectives of the EU pavilion are to introduce the richness of EU cultures to the Taiwanese public by through literature and books.
+The European Economic and Trade Office started to take part in the Taipei International Book Exhibition (TIBE), one of the largest book fairs both in Asia and in the Chinese speaking world, by hosting an EU pavilion since 2013.
+The objectives of the EU pavilion are to introduce the richness of EU cultures to the Taiwanese public through literature and books.

 European Education Fair in Taiwan (EEFT)

 The European Education Fair in Taiwan is an initiative devoted to promoting high quality education opportunities in Europe.
-It has been organised since 2002, giving the European countries a chance to introduce their higher education institutions and to provide Taiwanese students with information regarding visa, traveling and scholarships.
-Taiwanese students can also find suitable academic institutions, amongst more than 120 exhibitors from up to 10 European countries that would develop their knowledge and skills to equip themselves with necessary competency to pursue better careers.
+It has been organised since 2002, giving European countries a chance to introduce their higher education institutions and to provide Taiwanese students with information regarding visa regulations, travelling and scholarships.
+Taiwanese students can also find suitable academic institutions, amongst more than 120 exhibitors from up to 10 European countries that would develop their knowledge and skills to equip themselves with the necessary competencies to pursue better careers.

-The EEFT was jointly organised by the European Economic and Trade Office (EETO), Campus France, German Academic Exchange Service (DAAD) and British Council.
+The EEFT is jointly organised by the British Council Taiwan, Campus France Taiwan / French Office in Taipei, DAAD German Academic Exchange Service Information Centre Taipei, and European Economic and Trade Office.
 It is the largest foreign education fair in Taiwan and one of largest European education fairs organised by official institutions in the Asia Pacific region.